apache/datasketches-postgresql/README.md

 <h2>Estimating quanitles and ranks with KLL sketch</h2>

-Table "normal" has 1 million values from the normal distribution mean=0 and stddev=1 We can build a sketch, which represents the distribution (create table kll\_float\_sketch\_test(sketch kll\_float\_sketch)):
+Table "normal" has 1 million values from the normal distribution with mean=0 and stddev=1.
+We can build a sketch, which represents the distribution (create table kll\_float\_sketch\_test(sketch kll\_float\_sketch)):

 	$ psql test -c "insert into kll_float_sketch_test select kll_float_sketch_build(value) from normal";